-Use of Rules in Workflow and Service Composition: Active databases extends traditional database technology with the ability to monitor and react to circumstances that are of interest to an application through the use of Event-Condition-Action (ECA) rules [45].
-As a dynamic approach to respond to unexpected events, ECA rules are widely used in workflow research to achieve goals such as workflow control and exception handling.
+Use of Rules in Workflow and Service Composition: Active databases extend traditional database technology with the ability to monitor and react to circumstances that are of interest to an application through the use of Event-Condition-Action (ECA) rules [44].

-The work of Dayal et al. [8] was one of the first projects to use ECA rules to dynamically specify control flow and data flow in a workflow.
-In the CREW project [26], ECA rules are used to implement control flow.
-The TrigSFlow [25]

-model uses active rules to decide activity ordering, agent selection, and worklist management.
+The work of Dayal et al. [9] was one of the first projects to use ECA rules to dynamically specify control flow and data flow in a workflow.
+In the CREW project [21], ECA rules are used to implement control flow.
+The TrigSFlow [23] model uses active rules to decide activity ordering, agent selection, and worklist management.
 Database representation of workflows [17] uses Event-Condition-Message rules to specify workflows and utilize database logging and recovery facilities to enhance the fault-tolerance of the workflow application.
-Migrating workflows [7] provide dynamics in workflow instances.
+Migrating workflows[7] provide dynamics in workflow instances.
 A migrating workflow transfers its code (specification) and its execution state to a site, negotiates a service to be executed, receives the results, and moves on to the next site [7].
 ECA rules are used to specify the workflow control.

 Active rules also provide a solution for exception handling in workflow systems.
 ADOME [5] and WIDE [4] are commercial workflow systems that use active rules in exception handling.
 Rules are also used in workflow systems to respond to ad-hoc events that have predefined actions.
-Other workflow projects that use active rules are described in [6,12].
-Active rules have been used to generate data exchange policies at acquaintance time among peer databases [24].
+Other workflow projects that use active rules are described in [6, 13].
+Active rules have been used to generate data exchange policies at acquaintance time among peer databases [22].

 Agent-Based Techniques.
 Agent technology has been introduced to model business processes.
 Agents are autonomous, self-contained and capable of making independent decisions, taking actions to fulfill design goals and to model elements in a business process.
 Agents also support dynamic and automatic workflow adaptations, thus providing flexibility for unexpected failures.
-ADEPT [18] is an agent-based business process management system for designing and implementing processes.
-The process logic is defined by a service definition language, where agents have sufficient freedom to determine which alternative path should be executed at runtime.
-AgentWork [32] is a flexible workflow support system that provides better support for exception handling using an event monitoring agent, an adaptation agent, and a workflow monitoring agent.
+ADEPT [18] is an agent-based system for designing and implementing processes.
+The 6 process logic is defined by a service definition language, where agents have sufficient freedom to determine which alternative path should be executed at runtime.
+AgentWork [30] is a flexible workflow support system that provides better support for exception handling using an event monitoring agent, an adaptation agent, and a workflow monitoring agent.
 Events represent exceptional conditions, with rule conditions and actions used to correct the workflow.
 The adaptation agent performs adjustments to the implementation.
 The workflow monitoring agent checks the consistency of the workflow after adaptation implementation.
 If the workflow is inadequate, the workflow monitoring agent will re-estimate the error and invoke a re-adaptation of the workflow.

 Rule and agent-based modeling methods provide better support for flexibility and adaptability in process modeling.
 Rule-based methods support modifications at runtime much easier than graph-based methods.
 It is easy to modify a process model by rule-based methods, and, unlike graph-based methods, rule-based methods do not need new notations to express exception handling processes.
-Rulebased methods, however, can be difficult to use and understand.
+Rule-based methods, however, can be difficult to use and understand.